Penelope Peterson: Academic awards and positions

 In 1986, the American Educational Research Association (AERA) gave Peterson its Raymond B. Cattell Early Award, citing her research into effective teaching and learning.
-From 1996-1997, Peterson served as AERA President.
+From 1996 to 1997, Peterson served as AERA President.
 As president, she led an effort to make educational research more accessible to teachers, administrators, and policy makers.
 In [years needed], Peterson participated in the United States National Academy of Sciences Study Panel on the "Science of Learning."
 The panel's work culminated in production of "How People Learn," a monograph that integrated research on cognition, cognitive neuroscience, learning, and the design of effective educational environments.
 In addition, Peterson is a fellow of the American Psychological Association and the American Psychological Society.

 International initiatives

-From May 13–16, 2009, Peterson traveled to Beijing, China with Chicago Mayor Richard M. Daley, as part of a cultural and business exchange between the Chinese capital and the Second City.
+From May 13 to 16, 2009, Peterson traveled to Beijing, China with Chicago Mayor Richard M. Daley, as part of a cultural and business exchange between the Chinese capital and the Second City.
 The trip included a meeting with China's Minister of Education and visits to a technical junior high school and high school.
 According to Peterson, the trip led her to consider expanding SESP's international initiatives because of the importance for Northwestern students of connecting with their counterparts abroad, in particular with China.

 In February 2009, Peterson presented research at “The Internationalization of Education Research: How Will It Affect Teacher Education Programs?”, an AERA-sponsored forum.
 Her participation in the forum reflects the trend toward international studies of teacher preparation and student learning.
 In particular, the forum will focus on developing a new research organization with an international bent: the World Education Research Association (WERA).
 The WERA would help globalize education research into important aspects of learning and teaching, including assessment, accountability, studies of memory, and professional development.